 Bev ran the LA Marathon in 1990 and finished all 26 miles.
 Flo Jo (FLorence Griffith Joyner) signed her T-Shirt and Mohammed Ali started the race.

 Bev is married to a hard-working pharmacist and has two wonderful boys.
 They love to travel, hike and explore new places.
 Her husband is Armenian and Beverly is Canadian, so he loves his pita bread and she loves her mashed potatoes.
 Bev’s TV broke in 2008 and she never replaced it.
 She is a NPR radio addict and loves to read.

 Bev is co-founder of the dance troupe ReBellyon and sings the praises of belly dancing.
 “More than just providing great exercise, dancing is lots of fun, improves right/left side brain coordination and provides a sense of community.”
 One of Bev’s favorite comedies is Nacho Libre.
 It stars Jack Black and is about a luchador (wrestler).
 The town and people in the movie fondly remind Bev of the rural Mexican pueblo where she lived and volunteered as a health care provider.
 Her favorite quote from the movie is, “Let’s get down to the nitty gritty.”

-*Certified Diabetes Educator® and CDE® are registered marks owned by NCBDE.
+*Certified Diabetes Care and Education Specialist and CDCES are registered marks owned by NCBDE.